-The Student Development Staff are available to provide service and support for students which enhance learning and continued personal growth.
+The Student Development Office is a resource for student concerns, supports students in all aspects of their lives, and assists students in their development as individuals and as members of the community.
 Students are encouraged to address problems, concerns, complaints, or recommendations to any member of the staff.
 Student Involvement and Residence Life are also located in the Student Union Building.
 Counseling Services and Health Services are located in Rotary Hall.
 Recreational Sports and Intramurals are located in the Centenary Fitness Center.